Visiting Speaker Series

 Courtenay Conrad and Nate Monroe - "Agenda Setters Don't Vote 'No': The Effect of Agenda Control on Voting Behavior in the United Nations General Assembly" "

-Courtenay Conrad and Nate Monroe of University of California, Merced will present their investigation of agenda-setting procedures in the United Nations General Assembly (UNGA) that theorizes how, under particular conditions, a country can manipulate the agenda to wield disproportional power over UNGA decisions.
+Courtenay Conrad and Nate Monroe of University of California, Merced presented their investigation of agenda-setting procedures in the United Nations General Assembly (UNGA) that theorizes how, under particular conditions, a country can manipulate the agenda to wield disproportional power over UNGA decisions.
 Conrad and Monroe find support for their hypothesis using original data that tracks UNGA proposal items from inception to final disposition.
+10/01/14

 John Gerring - "Demography and Democracy: A Global, District-level Analysis of Electoral Contestation"